SonarSoftwareInc/customer_portal/README.md

 If you are a current Sonar customer, and you need assistance with any part of this process, feel free to contact us at support@sonar.software.

-You'll need a machine running Ubuntu 16 or 18 x64. **Please note that the customer portal will not work Ubuntu 19, as Docker is currently unsupported.**.
-The installation script currently assumes a Debian-based distro.
+You'll need a machine running Ubuntu 16 or 18 x64. **Please note that the customer portal will not work Ubuntu 19, as Docker is currently unsupported.** The installation script currently assumes a Debian-based distro.
 We recommend a minimum of 2 vCPUs and at least 2GB of RAM.

 It will need a public facing IP address and a valid domain name pointing to it (e.g. portal.myisp.com).